alexpetros/nondeterministic-model-with-a-gun/README.md

 starting point.

 ## While running
-Begin the conversation by typing `.listen`, add `newRun` if you want to start from a clean slate, and add any simulation you want to start from with `nameOfSimulation`.
-So, `.listen newRun interrogation` starts a new run of the interrogation simulatio.

-Then just talk to it!
+The conversation will start with an interrogation simulation.
+You can type in text, or talk to it by pressing "Enter" and then speaking into the mic.

 If you response before the speech is done it will talk over you so wait for it to finish.

 At any point in the conversation, you can type `.dump` and the application will save your chat history to a timestamped JSON file.
 The conversation can continue as normal after doing so.

 ## Adding Simulations
 Simulations are objects that hold parameters for a given interaction.
-They are held in an array of objects that gets imported into `cli.js` from `simulationParams.js`.
-Currently, each situation is defined by a key (eg. `interrogation`).
-The value of that key is an object with three properties:
+They have the following
+attributes:
-  - userPreface {string} : a string to be appended to the beginning of every user submission
+  - userPrefix {string} : a string to be appended to the beginning of every user submission
-  - endCondition {string} = a flag to search for in what you say, will end the convo by changing `convoActive` to false, exiting the while loop
+  - endCondition {string} : a flag that denotes the end of a conversation
+  - endAudio {string} : audio that plays when the simulation ends
   - initialPrompt {string} : resets the first index of the `this.history` array to whatever you want the initial prompt to be.
 Makes it easier to setup plot / guidelines.